srhariha/SpatioTemporalSEIR/doc/faq.md

 	designed to give you complete control of the simulator.
 The only thing you will not be able change from the portal are the underlying models themselves.
 For that, you are free to fork and modify [the source code](https://github.com/srhariha/SpatioTemporalSEIR).
-He hope that you
+We hope that you
 	will make those better simulators available to the first group.

 3. If you are neither of the above, you can use this portal to build your